- Chart

 History and Background

-Franklin Covey Company was formed in 1997 through the merger of Franklin Quest and Covey Leadership Center.
-Franklin Quest was founded in 1988 by Hyrum Smith, and Covey Leadership Center was founded by Stephen R. Covey, author of 'The 7 Habits of Highly Effective People'.
-The company is a global leader in training and productivity solutions.
-Key milestones include the integration of the Franklin Planner system with Covey's principles, expansion into digital offerings, and strategic partnerships.
+Franklin Covey Company (NYSE: FC) was formed in 1997 through the merger of Franklin Quest and Covey Leadership Center.
+Franklin Quest, founded in 1988 by Hyrum W. Smith, focused on time management and productivity tools, famously known for the Franklin Planner.
+Covey Leadership Center, founded by Stephen R. Covey, was renowned for his best-selling book 'The 7 Habits of Highly Effective People' and its associated leadership principles.
+The combined entity aimed to provide integrated solutions for individual and organizational effectiveness.

 Core Business Areas